WorldHistoricalGazetteer/place/README.md

   > A monitoring tool for Celery, providing insights into the status and performance of Celery workers and tasks.

-- [ ] **Tileserver-GL**
+- [X] **Tileserver-GL**

-  > A server used for serving vector map tiles, providing geographical visualisations for the WHG.
+  > A server used for serving vector and raster map tiles, providing geographical visualisations for the WHG.

 - [ ] **Tippecanoe**